anyproto/any-ns/anyns-frontend/README.md

 # Description

-AnyNS, short for Anytype Naming Service, is a decentralized domain name system based on ENS and compatible with ENS.
+AnyNS, short for Any Naming Service, is a decentralized domain name system based on ENS and compatible with ENS.
 Please see anyns contracts for description of what was changed.

 ## Sepolia testnet deployment